1. What is tennis elbow?

 Tendon wear and tear, or degeneration, is known as tendinopathy, a problem which affects many tendons around the body when we get to middle age and beyond.
 These degenerate tendons are not as strong as normal healthy tendons, and are more prone to injury, particularly when exposed to repetitive forces.
 The tennis back-hand places significant stress on the wrist extensor tendons and is the classical cause of tennis elbow.
-Many middle-aged tennis players suffer from tennis elbow to a certain degree.
-However tennis elbow can also be caused by other racquet sports, by golf, by using a computer for long periods of time, or even by normal day to day activities.
+Many middle-aged tennis players suffer to a certain degree.
+However it can also be caused by other racquet sports, by golf, by using a computer for long periods of time, or even by normal day to day activities.
 Once the degenerate tendon has been injured, repeated low-level trauma prevents the tendon from healing and creates a vicious circle.

 What are the symptoms of tennis elbow?

-The main symptom of tennis elbow is pain on the outside of the elbow.
+The main symptom is pain on the outside of the elbow.
 It is typically felt around the lateral epicondyle which is the main bony prominence on the outer (lateral) side of your elbow.
 The pain often radiates down the outside of the forearm and is generally worse when gripping forcibly.
 Straightening your elbow may also be uncomfortable.
 The pain is generally eased by rest and aggravated by activity.

-What happens to tennis elbow if it isn’t treated?
+What happens if it isn’t treated?